MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-edit-nn-relationships-portal.md

 Select **OK** to close the **Many-to-many** panel.
 The relationship will be created when you save changes to the table.

-Once saved, there nothing that can be changed using [Power Apps portal](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc).
+Once saved, there's nothing that can be changed using [Power Apps portal](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc).
 To edit properties of the relationship for model-driven apps use [solution explorer](create-edit-nn-relationships-solution-explorer.md).

 ## Create a many-to-many relationship with the same table (self-referential relationship)